Authenticate to Microsoft Apps on iOS Devices

 • Supported apps:

-• Microsoft Teams
+• Microsoft Teams (in public preview)

-• Microsoft Edge
+• Microsoft Edge browser (in public preview)

 NOTE: At the time of writing, some of these apps are part of Microsoft’s public preview, and will launch for general availability in the future.
 See your Microsoft documentation for more information.